Apple has always been a leader in technology, and when it comes to smartphones, the iPhone is still the king.

 Other Wireless Carriers

-Of course, there are a variety of cell phone plans (some with discounts for seniors) available from the most popular wireless carriers in the USA which include:
+Of course, there are a variety of service providers with cell phone plans (some with discounts for seniors) available from the most popular wireless carriers in the USA which include:

 - Verizon Wireless (their 55+ plan)